Buried Treasure: Sterling Harrison - South of the Snooty Fox (2007)

 The singer's CD, South Of The Snooty Fox, has a very interesting back story.
 He was discovered by Larry Gorodetsky, writer for the TV series Dharma and Greg, and actor Thomas Gibson, the show's male star, while performing in a rundown Los Angeles club.
 Soon thereafter Gorodetsky brought Steve Berlin, the sax player for Los Lobos, to see a Harrison show.
 Both were so impressed that they decided to produce an album for him, so in 2001, Gorodetsky and Berlin worked with the vocalist on a ten song disc with the goal of finally making him a star.

 Unfortunately, and typical of Harrison's career, luck wasn't about to be a lady.
-Sadly, the he was diagnosed with cancer shortly after work on Snooty Fox was completed and he died in 2005.
-The album went into limbo until Hacktone - the deunct label who loved to resurrect lost discs - rescued this soul masterpiece from oblivion.
+Sadly, he was diagnosed with cancer shortly after work on Snooty Fox was completed and he died in 2005.
+The album went into limbo until Hacktone - the defunct label who loved to resurrect lost discs - rescued this soul masterpiece from oblivion.

-On Snooty Fox Harrison fronts a four piece band featuring guitarist Larry Johnson whose lead lines support every song.
+On Snooty Fox Harrison fronts a four-piece band featuring guitarist Larry Johnson whose lead lines support every song.
 Johnson is outstanding and his tasteful playing never upstages Harrison's performance.
 Individually, the band members worked with all-stars such as Marvin Gaye and Barry White.

 Harrison was neither a musician nor a composer so he put all of his efforts into being a stylist who interpreted other people's songs.
 There are rave ups, ballads, dance tunes, and even some fairly conventional pop-soul.
 There are a few of Harrison's concert standards including "There's A Rat Loose In My House," "I Believe In You (You Believe In Me), and "I'll Take Care of You."
 He covers Brook Benton, Bobby Womack, and Bland.
 Gorodetsky brought in a Tom Waits song, "The House Where Nobody Lives," to help make the sessions more contemporary.